Protection and privacy online

 This tool is basically a web browser that allows for anonymous web surfing.
 When using TOR Project, users connect to a series of virtual tunnels where information is encrypted and bounced between nodes.
 It has proven to be very effective, so much so that the Russian Government offered a reward to find a method to identify users.
 This Tech Times article covers the story.

-This tool is for phone calls and text messaging as opposed to web activity.
+This tool is for phone calls and text messaging, as opposed to web activity.
 Signal is one of the better tools you can use for encrypted phone conversations.
-Even Hillary Clinton is now using Signal as reported in this Fortune article explaining how she came to use it.
+Even Hillary Clinton used Signal, as reported in this Fortune article explaining how she came to use it.
 It uses end-to-end encryption to secure your communication, and no information is stored on any servers.
 Why is this important?
 One example is explained in this Guardian piece exploring the NSA’s warrantless searches into people’s information.

 Download some of these free tools we’ve covered and test them out.
 Do you find them effective?
 Should everyone keep their information private while online or is this simply more relevant to business owners?